David James Jenkins

-Jenkins died at the age of 66.
+Jenkins died in Torquay at the age of 66.

 Family

-Jenkins married firstly Bessie Howe, daughter of Rev. John Howe of Cork, in 1851 and secondly Alice Nash of Malvern Wells in 1877.
+Jenkins married firstly Bessie Howe, daughter of Rev. John Howe of Cork, in 1851; and secondly Alice Nash, daughter of Goodwin Nash of Malvern Wells on 23 August 1877.
+Alice was a niece of Sir Francis Lycett.

+Both of Jenkins`s older brothers were distinguished Wesleyan Methodist Ministers: the Rev. Dr. John Jenkins (1813-1898); and the Rev Ebenezer Evans Jenkins (1820-1905) - who was president of the W.M.
+Conference in 1880.

-His nephew Edward Jenkins was a barrister, novelist and MP for Dundee.
+His eldest brother`s son Edward Jenkins was a barrister, novelist and MP for Dundee.